What is Osteoarthritis?: Causes, Symptoms, Remedies

 Risk Factors for Osteoarthritis

 Several lifestyle and medical factors can increase your chances of developing osteoarthritis.
-Carrying extra weight is one of the biggest risk factors, as it puts more pressure on your joints, especially your knees and hips.
+As mentioned earlier, carrying extra weight is one of the biggest risk factors, as it puts more pressure on your joints, especially your knees and hips.
 A lack of physical activity can also contribute, as staying inactive weakens the muscles that support your joints.
 Certain jobs or sports that require repetitive movements or heavy lifting can speed up joint wear-and-tear, increasing your risk.

 Medical conditions play a role too.
 Previous joint injuries, other forms of arthritis, and muscle weakness can make you more prone to osteoarthritis.
 Age is another key factor—osteoarthritis is more common as we get older.
-Additionally, women are generally more likely to develop osteoarthritis than men.
+Additionally, women are generally more likely to develop osteoarthritis than men after menopause due to the decrease in estrogen.

 By managing some of these risk factors, like maintaining a healthy weight and staying active, you can help delay or even prevent the onset of osteoarthritis.
 Next, let’s explore how doctors test for and diagnose this condition.